diegozeng/Hippocampal-Sharp-Wave-Ripple-Detection-and-Analysis/README.md

 Filter-Design
 =============

-Actually it is a band-pass filter, with fixed passband(1000Hz~1500Hz) and center frequency(1250Hz).
+Actually it is a digital band-pass filter using window functions.

+With fixed passband(1000Hz~1500Hz) and center frequency(1250Hz).

+It can be applied on Arduino due (32-bit cortex-3 ARM).

+The further improvement is basically try to make it flexiable, to provide a GUI with some specifications as input.

+The window function applying in the project is Chebyshev windows using Parks-McClellan algorithm, the source code

+are from

+If there are any comments or suggestions, please sent me an E-mail to 'diegozengtao@gamil.com'